Inside The Fight For One Of The World's Biggest Antivirus Companies

 Eugene Kaspersky, according to the former senior manager, stayed out of the open clashes between the two groups, even as he took trips with Chekunov and other employees to the banya, or Russian saunas.

 In 2013, Kaspersky introduced Grebennikov at a conference in Prague as the potential future head of his company, the latter would later tell Forbes.
 By February 2014, when the conflict between various teams at Kaspersky Lab was at its peak, Grebennikov’s position was unstable enough that he and the managers overseeing the company’s international business cornered Eugene Kaspersky at a conference.
 The vision of the company’s future they laid out to him included demoting some siloviki members.
-After hearing the senior managers out, the founder of the company latersoon informed his colleagues of his intention to fire Grebennikov.
+After hearing the senior managers out, the founder of the company informed his colleagues of his intention to fire Grebennikov.
 At the end of the year, he called the technical director to his office and told him that “he had betrayed the company.”

 “Revolutionaries have two paths — either to the throne or to Siberia.
 You are going to Siberia!”
 Kaspersky said to Grebennikov, as the latter later told Forbes.

 Six Russian and foreign senior managers were fired — and the siloviki ended 2014 victorious.
-According to the former manager, after defeating the “tech-savvies,” Chekunov and his group had no problem with gaining access to the KSN.
+According to the former manager, after defeating the “tech-savvies,” Chekunov and his group had no problem gaining access to the KSN.

 Any celebration inside Kaspersky Labs among the siviloki was likely short-lived.
 The first public sign of trouble came with a March 2015 investigation by Bloomberg, which revealed that Kaspersky’s trips to the banya also included contacts inside the FSB.
 Bloomberg also reported that since 2012, many open job postings at the company had been filled with “people with closer ties to Russia’s military or intelligence services,” noting that while Kaspersky Lab frequently studied hacks originating overseas, hackers with potential ties to the Russian state went uninvestigated.